-And thank my dearest parents who supported me to continue beyond my undergraduate studies, and also many thanks to my dear family who brought me till such meaning days.
+And thank my dearest parents who supported me to continue until my undergraduate studies, to my father who have much contributions to my all studies and to my mother who encouraged me along the way.

-To all my friends, especially My Family for sharing wonderful moments, advice, and for making me feel at home and in life.
-And above, I thank God for giving me stamina and courage to achieve my objectives.
+To all my friends, especially Mr Mustafa Yucel and Yunus Kaba for sharing wonderful moments, advice, and for making me feel at home.